aromeni/frameworks_and_languages_module/technical_report.md

 ### React.js: JSX (JavaScript XML)

-JSX is a syntax extension for JavaScript, used in React to describe UI components in a way that resembles HTML.
-It allows developers to write UI structures in a declarative manner within JavaScript code, enhancing the readability and expressiveness of component markup.
+JSX in React is a JavaScript syntax extension that provides a seamless way to write UI elements resembling HTML, improving the legibility and structure of code and streamlining the creation of complex interfaces within JavaScript's logic flow.
-JSX, is central to React's development philosophy, providing a clear and efficient way to design and implement UI components.
-It epitomizes React's approach to bridging the gap between logic and markup, streamlining the development process of complex interfaces.

 - Code Snippet:

 ```jsx